dantolas/PV_Alfa3_2023/README.md

         - **Windows**: `gradlew build`
         - **Unix**: `./gradlew build`
     After that u can find generated Javadoc in *build/docs/javadoc/index.html*

+    - Or just read the src code and documentation directly if u dare :]
 - **User documentation**
     - This can be considered user documentation